oddxends/altas-move/README.md

 Captured chords are stored as *shapes*, so they follow you when you change key.

 **They're lost when the module reloads.** Schwung gives JavaScript modules no way to write files.
-You can also hand-write `pages/user.json` instead, which does survive — the format's in the developer README.
+You can also hand-write `pages/user.json` instead.

 ---